Program 634: Holy Land Easter; Mudlarking; Higher Tides

-See what low tide in London can reveal, from a "mudlarker" who searches the River Thames for buried objects.
-She finds things people threw away that can connect us with life in the Victorian era and as far back as Roman times.
+A London "mudlarker" who searches the River Thames at low tide for buried objects describes how discarded items can connect us with life in the Victorian era, and even as far back as Roman times.
 Plus, hear what high tides threaten to bring to coastal communities around the world, and celebrate Easter at sites mentioned in the Bible.

 - Eva Marie Everson, author of "Reflections of God's Holy Land: A Personal Journey Through Israel" (Thomas Nelson)